-NEGOTIATIONS between Associated Broadcast Technicians Unit of the International Brotherhood of Electrical Workers and CBS on wage increases for engineers, held intermittently for the last two weeks in Chicago, were reported deadlocked by union officials last Friday while CBS, on the other hand, stated that negotiations were still going on.
-Principals in the conferences Principals in the conferences were Russ Rennaker, national business manager and Frank E. Sosebee, New York representative of ABTU, and CBS Vice-Presidents H. Leslie Atlass, Chicago, and Mefford R. Runyon, New York, who returned to New York after the Thursday afternoon conference.
+NEGOTIATIONS between Associated Broadcast Tcchnicians Unit of the International Brotherhood of Electrical Workers and CBS on wage increases for engineers, held intermittently for the last two weeks in Chicago, were reported deadlocked by union officials last Friday while CBS, on the other hand, stated that negotiations were still going on.

+still going on.
+Principals in the conferences were Russ Rennaker, national business manager and Frank E. Sosebee, New York representative of ABTU, and CBS Vice-Presidents H. Leslie Atlass, Chicago, and Mefford R. Runyon, New York, who returned to New York after the Thursday afternoon conference.
+Negotiations which cover 240